AI Satellite Imagery Analysis

 3. Read

-It reads the satellite imagery, summarizes what is visible, and explains what it means in context — remembering the conversation as you refine the question.
+It can preview a recent clear-sky Sentinel-2 optical scene over the area and describe what is visible at ~10 m, then explain what it means in context — remembering the conversation as you refine the question.

 4. Confirm